QuadSpinner/Gaea-Docs/source/Guide/0-Interface/2-Toolbox.md

 See @graph-mode for more details on how to use the toolbox convenience features.

 ## Favorites
 Favorite nodes are shown at the top of the Graph.
 To add or remove a node from favorites, right-click on the tool in the Toolbox and check **Show in favorites**.
-You can also right-click on the tool in favorites bar on top of the Graph and uncheck **Show in favorites** to remove it from favorites.
+You can also right-click on the tool in the Favorites bar on top of the Graph and uncheck **Show in favorites** to remove it from favorites.

-You can choose to show/hide favorites bar.
+You can choose to show/hide Favorites bar.
 Open the preferences dialog from main Gaea Menu.
-Under the **Workspace** tab, you can check/uncheck the **Show Favorites in Graph** to show/Hide the Favorites bar on top of Graph.
+Under the **Workspace** tab, you can check/uncheck **Show Favorites in Graph** to show/hide the Favorites bar on top of Graph.